 - Human anatomy courses

 Continuing Education and Licensure Information

 Physical therapist aides do not need to be licensed in order to work.
 However, optional certification is available through the National Career Certification Board.
 The Physical Therapy Aide Specialist Certification (CPTAS) is a nationally recognized credential.
 Candidates need to have received educational training, though experience isn't required.

 The exam for the CPTAS certification is offered online and must be proctored.
 After ordering the 80-question exam, candidates need to complete it within 30 days.
 There's a time limit of 2 hours to take the exam, and a score of 70% is required to pass.

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics, www.bls.gov, the employment of physical therapy aides is expected to grow by 43% between 2010 and 2020.
-The BLS also states that, as of May of 2012, the mean hourly wage for physical therapist aides was $12.22.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of physical therapist aides is expected to grow by 39%, from 2014-2024, adding upwards of 51,400 new jobs.
+The BLS also reported the average salary for physical therapist aides was $27,440 as of 2015.

 Several schools offer part-time, evening certificate programs for physical therapist aides, though prerequisites and costs vary greatly.
 Certification isn't required for the profession, but could demonstrate a PTA's proficiency and expertise in the field.